qarmin/system-info-collector/README.md

 During testing on i7-4770, app used stable 15-20MB Ram and most of the time, cpu usage was lesser than 0.1%.

+Sys-info library which I use have quite big overhead when finding cpu/ram usage for processes, so I plan to do some computations manually.
+So if you want to use as little resources as possible, you should use only collect basic os info without any processes(this is default mode).

 In collect mode, app only needs to read cpu/ram usage and then save it to file, so that is why it uses so little resources.